corda/corda-docs-portal/content/en/platform/corda/5.1/reference/corda-cli/preinstall.md

 check Corda's configuration and to confirm that all the Corda deployment [prerequisites]({{< relref "../../deploying-operating/deployment/prerequisites.md" >}}) are running and that the correct credentials and permissions are provided to install a running Corda cluster.

+The YAML files used by the commands must be of the format described in the [Configure the Deployment]({{< relref "../../deploying-operating/deployment/deploying.html#configure-the-deployment" >}}) section.
+This allows you to use the commands to verify the override configuration used as part of a Corda Helm installation.

 ## check-limits

 The `check-limits` argument verifies if the resource limits have been assigned correctly.